1993 homicide cold case victim identified in St. Tammany Parish

 With DNA samples and matches in the National Missing and Unidentified Persons (NAMUS) database, they were able to make matches with two siblings.
 One in Florissant, MO, and another in Burnsville, MN.
 They gave law enforcement confirmation that the victim was in Louisiana at the time of his disappearance back in 1993.

-“The DNA lab was an incredible asset and we are fortunate to have it right here in St. Tammany Parish,” Dr. Preston said.
+“The DNA lab was an incredible asset, and we are fortunate to have it right here in St. Tammany Parish,” Preston said.

 Also, the victim’s eyeglasses played a helpful role in the identification process.
 The St. Tammany Parish Coroner’s Office says they believe the suspect who killed Muniz is no longer alive, but law enforcement is still investigating.